Contrast-X: A Multi-Modal Contrast Image Synthesis Benchmark and Universal Modality Flow Matching: Experiments

-Here we provide the training and inference configuration of FlowMI, including model architecture, optimization settings, and implementation details.
+\textbf{Model Architecture.} FlowMI consists of two stages: a 3D variational autoencoder (VAE) that maps volumes into a unified latent space, and a flow matching module that transports latents conditioned on the observation mask.
+Both stages use a 3D U-Net backbone with depth 4, residual blocks at each level, and group normalization.
+The VAE produces a latent representation with 256 channels; the flow module uses an identically structured U-Net to predict the continuous velocity field over latents.

-\textbf{Model Architecture.} FlowMI~is implemented as a 3D latent flow matching framework that operates directly in the latent space of a 3D variational autoencoder (VAE).
-The VAE adopts a 3D U-Net backbone with a depth of 4, residual blocks at each stage, and group normalization, producing a latent representation with 256 channels.
-The flow-matching module uses a similarly structured 3D U-Net to predict the continuous velocity field that transports latents.
+\textbf{Training Configuration.} We train each stage with AdamW at a learning rate of $1\times10^{-4}$, using cosine annealing with linear warm-up over the first 5\% of steps.
+Due to the memory cost of 3D volumes, we use a per-GPU batch size of 2 with gradient accumulation, yielding an effective batch size of 8.
+All models are trained for 200 epochs unless otherwise specified.
+Following standard continuous-time flow matching, we sample $t \sim \mathcal{U}(0,1)$ uniformly at each training step.
+All experiments are run on NVIDIA A6000 GPUs.
+Notably, FlowMI uses a single shared model (one VAE and one flow module) across all three DCE tasks, whereas competing methods require a separate model for each setting.

-\textbf{Training Configuration.} All models are trained using AdamW optimizer with a learning rate of $1\times10^{-4}$.
-A cosine annealing schedule with linear warm-up for the first 5\% of training steps is applied.
-Due to the high memory cost of 3D volumes, the batch size is set to 2 per GPU with gradient accumulation to achieve an effective batch size of 8.
-We train for 200 epochs on all settings unless otherwise specified.
-To stabilize flow learning, we follow standard continuous-time flow matching and uniformly sample time steps $t \sim \mathcal{U}(0,1)$ during training.
-Experiments are conducted on NVIDIA A6000 GPUs.
+\textbf{Metrics.} We evaluate synthesis quality at three levels.
+At the image level, we report 5 standard fidelity and perceptual metrics: Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM), Kernel Inception Distance (KID), Fréchet Inception Distance (FID), and Learned Perceptual Image Patch Similarity (LPIPS).
+At the lesion level, the tumor segmentation masks released with \ourbench{} enable measuring whether synthesized lesions remain faithful to the ground truth, reported via downstream segmentation performance.
+Finally, we conduct a reader study in which users subjectively assess image quality and diagnostic plausibility.